-The Monarchs and More Western Habitat Program (M&MWHP), provides regionally specific seed mixes, milkweed plugs when appropriate, and technical assistance for pollinator plantings on land in California and Southern Oregon for free or highly subsidized based on landowner need.
+The Monarchs and More Western Habitat Program (M&MWHP), provides regionally specific seed mixes, milkweed plugs when appropriate, and technical assistance for pollinator plantings on land in California and Southern Oregon for free or highly subsidized based on land steward need.
 The seed mixes include regionally specific wildflowers, including annuals and perennials, designed with overlapping bloom periods throughout the growing season.
-We are excited to engage landowners and land managers in the establishment of self-sustaining native habitat to support all pollinators.
+We are excited to engage land stewards in the establishment of self-sustaining native habitat to support all pollinators.

 Support Western Habitat